 For Barbie Fans

 Since the Barbie movie is set primarily in Barbieland and Los Angeles, you might want to visit some Barbie-related attractions.
 At the top of your list is probably Venice Beach, where Barbie and Ken go rollerblading.
 Then there is the popular interactive attraction World of Barbie, in the nearby Santa Monica.
 While other filming locations were at the Warner Bros.
 Studios lot in England, you can see Barbie memorabilia at the Warner Bros Studio Tour in Hollywood.
+Update: The World of Barbie attraction is now closed.

 Related: 10 Interesting Facts You Might Not Know About Toronto